phalcon/documentation/docs/tutorial-basic.md

 At the beginning of the `registerAction` we create an empty user object using the `Users` class we created earlier.
 We will use this class to manage the record of a user.
 As mentioned above, the class's public properties map to the fields of the `users` table in our database.
 Setting the relevant values in the new record and calling `save()` will store the data in the database for that record.
 The `save()` method returns a `boolean` value which indicates whether the save was successful or not.

-The ORM will automatically escape the input preventing SQL injections, so we only need to pass the request to the `save()` method.
+The ORM will automatically escape the input preventing SQL injections so we only need to pass the request to the `save()` method.

 Additional validation happens automatically on fields that are defined as not null (required).
 If we do not enter any of the required fields in the sign-up form our screen will look like this: